KTN Optical Deflector

 |||

-2D KTN optical deflector (fiber input type, spatial input type)
+2D KTN optical scanner (fiber input type, spatial input type)

 | Wavelength | Visible | 1.0 μm Range | 1.3 μm Range | 1.5 μm Range |